cybertiger/string-sets/README.md

 ## Installation

 1. Build with maven, or alternatively download from the CI server: http://cyberiantiger.org/jenkins/job/string-sets/
-2. Deploy the war file to your web application server (only tested with jetty), or alternatively use the existing deployed war at http://cyberiantiger.org/string-sets/
+2. Deploy the war file to your web application server (only tested with latest stable jetty)

 ## Comments